-We work to provide unbiased, objective reporting on impunity issues throughout the world.
-We aim to expose and examine human rights and impunity issues from a grassroots and academic perspective.
+The Journal of Global Rights and Organizations and Impunity Watch News (JGRO/IW) is a professional organization focused on publishing high-quality legal scholarship and providing unbiased, objective reporting on human rights and impunity issues throughout the world.
+JGRO/IW seeks to expose and examine human rights and impunity issues from both a grassroots and an academic perspective.

 Human Rights Allies